djndl1/CSNotes/corejava1.md

 # Generic Programming (Not for application development but for library coding)

 Generic programming means writing code that can be reused for objects of many different types.
-Before generic classes were added to Java, generic programming was achieved with inheritance.
+Before generic classes were added to Java, generic programming was achieved with polymorphism.
 The ArrayList class simply maintained an array of Object references.
 Casts are everywhere and there is no error checking.
 Under the hood, Java generics are nothing more implicit casting, using type erasure (erased to `Object` or the first type they are bound to, which is why in Java a primitive type cannot be used in generics).
 Type information is not retained at runtime, so it cannot do generic specialization.
 It's nothing like C++ templates.

 (Java 9) It is possible to use diamonds with anonymous subclasses